amethystaurora-robo/Rare_event_algorithms/README.md

   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/hist_shifted_values.png" width="500"
 </p>

-Following the table above, simulations were run to target the off state of the AMOC by applying rare event sampling to each of the three state variables described.
-Each of the simulations was attempted with ensembles of 200 trajectories and 1000 trajectories.
+Following the table above, a rare event algorithm was applied to each of the three state variables described in ensembles of simulated trajectories targetting the AMOC off state.
+Above is a comparison between simulations with 200 and 1000 ensemble members.
 Below is a systematic comparison of the resulting time series, colored by the "ancestors" spawning the shifted trajectories:

 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/AMOC_shifts/temp_lineplot_40year_200traj_-500k.png" width="400">